 - Tara Lee Clasen

-Understanding the function of the scalene muscles is vital to understanding your neck and jaw pain.
-It can also be vital in understanding your upper thoracic spine pain, rib pain, and shoulder pain.
+Understanding the scalene muscles is vital to understanding your neck and jaw pain.
+Awareness of your scalene muscles is vital in understanding your upper thoracic spine pain, rib pain, and shoulder pain.

-Studies show that even the way the teeth touch will influence mechanics lower down the chain.
-And whereas influencing the jaw and cervical spine will help correct both posture and pain signals throughout the body, you will want to notice your feet, your hips, and your rib cage, and bring healing and muscle balance directly to those structures as well.
+Studies show that the way the teeth touch will influence body mechanics lower down the chain—all the way to the feet!
+I am a big believer in receiving direct manual therapy to the jaw, even when it’s “just the neck” that hurts.
+Restoring the jaw and shape of the cervical spine will help correct your posture and pain signals throughout your mind-body.
+And of course, some dysfunction begins in the feet, the lower legs, the femurs, and the hips.
+You will want to notice your relationship with each part of yourself: your feet, your hips, and your rib cage, and bring healing and muscle balance directly to those structures.

 Not only do tight scalene muscles cause acute pain, but over time they lead to degenerative changes in the spine.